steffenkre/Boovel/README.md

 # Boovel 0.01
-##a simple AddOn to handle boolean operations and bel edges
+##a simple AddOn which combines boolean operations and beveling edges